-- The NVIDIA AI Enterprise graphics driver is installed on the client. - The client configuration token that you want to deploy on the client has been created from the NVIDIA Licensing Portal or the DLS as explained in Generating a Client Configuration Token for a CLS Instance. - Ports 443 and 80 in your firewall or proxy must be open to allow HTTPS traffic between a service instance and its the licensed clients.
+- ▶ The NVIDIA AI Enterprise graphics driver is installed on the client. - ► The client configuration token that you want to deploy on the client has been created from the NVIDIA Licensing Portal or the DLS as explained in NVIDIA License System User Guide. - ▶ Ports 443 and 80 in your firewall or proxy must be open to allow HTTPS traffic between a service instance and its the licensed clients.
 These ports must be open for both CLS instances and DLS instances.